Teragron/docuchat-webui/README.md

 2. Enter a text or an URL to a text file.

-3. Load the Hugging Face API token and press Enter.

-4. Pick a model from the dropdown list.
+3. Pick a model from the dropdown list.

-5. Enter a question to ask the model.
+4. Enter a question to ask the model.

 The model will respond with an answer based on the input document and question.